-by Laura Pakis, Certified Professional Dog Trainer and Blogger
+by Laura Pakis, Certified Professional Dog Trainer and Cynologist

-After being a dog trainer for over thirteen years, I’ve gotten accustom to people asking me about my career.
-Usually it has to do with, “Which kind of dog is the easiest to train?”, “Have you ever had a dog you couldn’t train?”, and “Are you afraid of dogs who might bite you?”.
+After being a dog trainer for over three decades, I’ve gotten accustomed to people asking me about my career.
+Usually, it has to do with, “Which kind of dog is the easiest to train?”, “Have you ever had a dog you couldn’t train?” and “Are you afraid of dogs who might bite you?”

 While these queries might seem unrelated, they all have a common answer.
 The prime difficulty experienced in being a dog trainer is not with the dog… it’s their owners who usually present the challenge.

 So what are my answers?
 Very simple.
 The dogs who are easiest to train are the ones with the owners who practice the most.
 The only beings I had problems with training were human, not canine.
 And as far as being bitten, I have a deep respect for dogs and do everything in my power to work on building their respect with me, so I don’t get bitten.